 The mission of the Cancer Alliance of Texas (CAT) is to engage organizations, agencies, institutions and individuals to work collaboratively to reduce the impact of cancer in Texas and promote the Plan.

+To address this critical issue, the newest edition of the Texas Cancer Plan was developed in 2012.
+The Plan identifies the challenges and issues that affect Texans and presents a comprehensive set of goals, objectives and strategic actions to inform and guide them in the fight against cancer.
 The Plan is a call to action to address the burden of cancer for our state and the disparities in care including age, race/ethnicity, income, insurance status and geography.
 The aim of CAT and our members is to advance cooperative efforts to achieve the goals of the Texas Cancer Plan including the Priority Goals for 2012-2016.

 Thank you for your interest in the Cancer Alliance of Texas.